WRupp/yamate/README.md

 ### Yet-Another MATerial parameter Estimation toolbox
 Provides helper functions for estimating material properties.

-**yamate is currently in (very) early development.**

-yamate uses scipy as an backend for optimization jobs.

 ---
 ## Installation
 clone this repository and install it by running

 `pip install setup.py`

-soon to be available in pypi.

 ---
 ## Examples